mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 In my posts, I'm talking a lot about the Tabs example that [Ryan Florence](https://twitter.com/ryanflorence) has provided in [this video](https://www.youtube.com/watch?v=hEGg-3pIHlE).
 It's this video that made me realise that I was doing some things wrong and that I had to understand the "composition" concept.

 `Tabs` are UI elements that define (UI) interfaces sharing a visual link.
 They have to be close to each other to provide a good user experience.
-It doesn't make sense to create a tab at the top left side of the corner with another one at the bottom right side.
+It doesn't make sense to create a tab at the top left side of the device with another one at the bottom right side.

-I like to put `Tabs` in the category of layout components: they are really business oriented nor atomic UI components.
+I like to put `Tabs` in the category of layout components: they are not really business oriented nor atomic UI components.
 They represent a way to display information and how to navigate between different types of information.

 We can imagine this components using multiple approaches and one that often comes and that I used to work with was the data driven approach.

 ### Data Driven approach

-A data driven approach is a way to build component so that a component requires its props to have a specific shape to be used.
+A data driven approach is a way to build components so that a component requires its props to have a specific shape to be used.
 For example:

 ```jsx
 const items = [